giantswarm/ingress-nginx-app/README.md

 ### Release Process

 * Ensure CHANGELOG.md is up to date.
-* Create a new branch with name `master#release#vX.X.X`.
+* Create a new branch with name `main#release#vX.X.X`.
 Automation will create a release PR.
 * Merging the release PR will push a new git tag and trigger a new tarball to be pushed to the [giantswarm-catalog].
 * Test and verify the ingress controller release across supported environments in a new or existing WIP platform release.